 When Jellyfish released their second album, Spilt Milk, in February 1993, critics didn’t know what comparison to make of the band.
 They had released their first album, Bellybutton, to rave reviews and even had a Top 40 hit with the catchy “Baby’s Coming Back,” which wasn’t even one of the better tracks.
 The melodies flowed, the harmonies shook you down to your core.

-My friend Jeff Whatley introduced me to the band, handing me a copy of “The Glutton of Sympathy” on cassette and saying, “You’ve got to listen to this.”
+A friend of mine introduced me to the band, handing me a copy of “The Glutton of Sympathy” on cassette and saying, “You’ve got to listen to this.”
 I found a somber acoustic ballad that added layer upon layer, with a hopeful chorus and a bridge that sounded Beatlesque.
 The lead singer sounded like a rock n’ roll singer.
 Who were these guys?

 I quickly bought Spilt Milk and was floored by what I heard.
 Jellyfish, in a sense, had out-Beatled the Beatles.
 It was Queen meets ELO meets Pet Sounds-era Beach Boys meets 10cc – all of the band’s idols rolled into one album.

 But then I heard circus music.
 And kids singing playground chants.
 And a polka.
 And a lullaby.
 I gave up; who the hell did these guys think they were?

 Spilt Milk was an ambitious, innovative, bombasatic album that tested the limits of pop music and, at times, the human ear.
 It began with a music box fading in, a rush of instrumentation a la “A Day In the Life,” stopped suddenly by a sweet a cappella lullaby.
 “Hush,” with atmospheric harmonies reminiscent of the Beach Boys.
 It was a stunning way to start an album.